 "Oh, I've always wanted to marry you, I just needed time to think about it."

 "Because I'm an introvert.
-That's how I process things.
-See, I even printed you a handy chart for your reference."
+That's how I process things."

 I said to him: "I'm sorry that proposal didn't go like the movies.
 I'm pretty sure there's never a scene where the girl hits her boyfriend and starts yelling at him to stop kidding around.
 My bad."